 Having an Induction Stove at our home is now a crucial decision for everyone.
 The price of LPG gas is rising.
 On the other hand, the rate of increase in electricity tariffs is slower than it.
-But before you make any buying decision or you use it properly, the question that first strikes – How Induction Stove Works in India?
+But before you make any buying decision or you use it properly, the question that first strikes – How Induction Stove Works?

 An Induction Stove is a brilliant invention that uses electricity to produce heat.
 It works on the principle of Electromagnetic Induction.
 Before we proceed we must know a little bit about it.